mgalgs/iktest/README.md

 ```

 If you *reload* your page it will load(!).
 However, the thumbnails that
 got generated won't actually be valid.
-Check the urls from your web
+Compare the urls from your web
 browser to:

 ```shell